IRS Outlines Additional Steps to Assist Unemployed Taxpayers

 The Internal Revenue Service recently announced that they will be taking additional steps to assist people having difficulties meeting their tax obligations because of unemployment or financial problems.

-The IRS offer in compromise program is an agreement between a taxpayer and the IRS to settle the taxpayer’s IRS debt for less than the full amount owed.
+The IRS offer in compromise program is an agreement between a taxpayer and the IRS to resolve the taxpayer’s IRS dues for less than the full amount owed.

 Tax Tiger specializes in the representation of taxpayers to resolve the back tax liabilities in the taxpayers best interest.